Cars and cheap loans a shaky foundation for Hungary's baby boom plan

 OTP Bank analysts said they expect Hungary’s effort to cost 0.3 percent of gross domestic product this year, while Raiffeisen Bank forecasts 0.1 percent.

-The programme has also sparked frustration among the jobless or less well off, for whom tax subsidies and loans are an irrelevance.
+The program has also sparked frustration among the jobless or less well off, for whom tax subsidies and loans are an irrelevance.

 Reporting by Marton Dunai; editing by John Stonestreet